 Iodine is a key trace element in continental food chains whose major global source is oceanic surface gas emissions of iodine-bearing molecules to the atmosphere.
 Atmospheric chemical processing of these substances is followed by incorporation of the iodine-bearing products into airborne marine aerosol particles, which are the carriers of iodine to the continents.
 We have compiled a data set of aerosol composition measurements reporting iodine concentrations at many different locations, seasons, and years.
 Analysis of the variation of the concentration iodine in aerosol with latitude and longitude enables us to confirm the main mechanism emitting iodine from the oceans, which is triggered by deposition of ozone on the water-air interface.
 We have also analyzed the seasonal variation of the iodine concentration in aerosol in different locations, which also sheds light onto additional iodine sources to the atmosphere.
 Unfortunatelly, long-term trends could not be stablished unsing these observations, although they are compatible with the model-predicted enhancement of aerosol iodine as a result of increased oceanic iodine emissions over the last 50 years related to ozone pollution.

 In collaboration with IQFR-CSIC and researchers at the University of East Anglia, we are tring to shed light onto the chemical mechanism governing the speciation of iodine in marine aerosol.
-For this, we have also compilled a global dataset of iodine speciation measurements.
-This unknown mechanism determines under which circumstances aerosol is a sink for iodine or a reservoir that recycles gas-phase iodine.References:
+For this, we have also compilled a global data set of iodine speciation measurements.
+This mechanism, which appears to be driven by acidity and availability of dissolved organic matter, determines under which circumstances aerosol is a sink for iodine or a reservoir that recycles gas-phase iodine.References:

 Atmospheric aerosols play key roles in climate and have important impacts on human activities and health.
 Hence, much scientific effort has been directed towards developing methods of improved detection and discrimination of different types of aerosols.
 Among these, light scattering-based detection of aerosol offers several advantages including applications in both in situ and remote sensing devices, bulk detection and multi-angle and multi-wavelength measurements.
 At the Cosmic Dust Laboratory (CODULAB) of IAA-CSIC, we are carrying out scattering matrix measurements of samples of airborne desert dust, volcanic ashes, bioaerosols and other major types of atmospheric aerosol.
 Our aim is providing field researchers with criteria and reference data that can be used to detect and indetify different types of aerosol in atmospheric observations.
 The scattering matrix data can be donwloaded from the Granada-Amsterdam Light Scattering Database.References: